mickfuzz/makecode-platformer-101/learningDimensions.md

 ## 21st Century Skills
-***21st Century Skills including Digital Literacies*** To an extent, in keeping with the broad definitions of 21st Century Skills, this final section is a bit of a catch all to hold some of the learning skills not covered in previous sections.
-There certain elements of key 21st Century Skills like communication, collaboration, critical thinking and creativity are covered the design practices.
+***21st Century Skills including Digital Literacies*** There certain elements of key 21st Century Skills like communication, collaboration, critical thinking and creativity are covered the design practices.
+Others are included here.

-The topic of **digital and web literacy** is broad. ]The web literacy project by Mozilla maps it well](https://foundation.mozilla.org/en/initiatives/web-literacy/
+The topic of **digital and web literacy** is broad.
+[The web literacy project by Mozilla maps it well](https://foundation.mozilla.org/en/initiatives/web-literacy/
 ).
 Certain very
-specific digital skills that are well suited to the kind of collaborative and digital game making outlined in this programme are listed at the end of this section.
+specific digital skills that are well suited to the kind of collaborative and digital game making outlined in this programme are included section.

 ### Developing Shared Vocabulary
 The process of working on a joint project involves the development of shared understanding of the problem being worked on.
 This may involve